 1. IT’S BASED ON AN OLD JEWISH FOLKTALE.

-As production on The Nightmare Before Christmas came to a close, storyboard supervisor Joe Ranft approached Tim Burton with a macabre little yarn that he knew the auteur would eat right up.
+As production on came to a close, storyboard supervisor Joe Ranft approached Tim Burton with a macabre little yarn that he knew the auteur would eat right up.
 Titled “The Finger,” this twisted tale came from Shivhei ha-Ari, a 17th-century text that includes a number of Jewish folk stories.
 Set in Russia, “The Finger” is about a young bridegroom who slips his wedding ring onto the finger of a corpse while reciting his vows.
 Suddenly, the cadaver leaps up and exclaims “My husband!”
 Duly horrified, the man brings his would-be spouse before a local rabbi, who annuls their marriage by declaring that the dead can lay no claim to the living.
 With a piercing shriek, the corpse then falls apart into a pile of disjointed bones, never to rise again.

 Suffice it to say Ranft knew his audience: Burton was immediately drawn to the tale and began developing a big-screen adaptation of it.
 In its transition from a centuries-old folk story to a mainstream film, the original narrative underwent some major changes.
 Case in point: Burton’s screenwriters devised a more family-friendly climax and shifted the setting from Russia to a fictional locale modeled after Victorian England.
 Also, allusions to Judaism were omitted because, according to co-writer John August, “Tim gravitates towards a universal, fairy-tale quality in his films.”

 2. BURTON, JOHNNY DEPP, AND MANY OTHERS WORKED ON

 CHARLIE AND THE CHOCOLATE FACTORY